LionDoge/vpulse-editor/README.md

 <img src="reference_img/img1.png" alt="drawing" width="600"/>

-On the right side there's the main viewport, right click to open the menu for adding new nodes.
-On the left side you can see list of variables you can add, while the top bar allows you to open, save, and compile graphs.
-In order to compile a graph it needs to be saved first.
+- On the right side there's the main viewport, right click to open the menu for adding new nodes.
+- On the left side you can see list of variables you can add, while
+- The top bar allows you to open, save, and compile graphs.
+- In order to compile a graph it needs to be saved first.
 Point it to the `game/csgo_addons/addonname/scripts` directory, or somewhere within your addon, that's where the compiled graphs will be saved.

 ## Basic logic flow
 In order for graphs to be compilable it must have an entry point, which is a way of exposing the graph's functions to the game.
 You can find entry points in the 'Inflow' category.
 For example the 'Public Method' adds a custom entity input on the graph's entity, which can be triggered from a map.